MichalHeller1/IT4ALL_Project/README.md

 # IT4ALL_Project
 # Network Analysis

-Welcome to the Network Analysis Exercise project!
+Welcome to the Network Analysis Project!
 This project aims to address customer complaints related to network devices and connectivity issues.
-As a backend networking developer at "IT4ALL," your goal is to create a web application that visualizes and analyzes networks and devices deployed at customer locations.
+Our goal was to create a web application that visualizes and analyzes networks and devices deployed at customer locations.

 ## Project Stages

-### Stage 1 - Research
+### Research

-In this stage, you are required to research and understand fundamental network concepts.
-Key topics include network packets, the OSI model, interfaces, MAC addresses, IP addresses, routers, switches, .cap files, ARP, and basic knowledge of small networks.
+In order to realize this project we had to research and understand basic network concepts.
+Key topics include network packets, the OSI model, interfaces, MAC addresses, IP addresses, routers, switches, .cap files, ARP, and small network basics.

 <!-- Add more stages as necessary -->